 Ectropion is an abnormality of the eyelids in which the lower eyelid ‘rolls’ outward or is everted.
 This causes the lower eyelids to appear droopy.
 Certain breeds have a higher incidence of ectropion than others.
 Congenital ectropion is the most commonly seen form of this condition affecting breeds like the Spinone Italiano, Cocker Spaniel, Saint Bernard, and Bloodhound.

 Ectropion exposes the delicate conjunctival tissues that line the inner surface of the eyelids and cover the eyeball, causing drying of the tissues.
 This results in conjunctivitis.
 The surface of the eye or the cornea may also dry out, resulting in keratitis (corneal inflammation).
 All of these conditions are painful.
-Corneal damage can also result in corneal scarring, that can impair or obstruct vision.
+Corneal damage can also result in corneal scarring, which can impair or obstruct vision.
 In most cases, both eyes are affected.
 Ectropion is usually diagnosed in dogs less than one year of age.

 The treatment for mild ectropion generally consists of medical therapy, such as lubricating eye drops and ointments to prevent the cornea and conjunctiva from drying out.
 Ophthalmic antibiotics will be used to combat any corneal ulcers.
 If the condition is severe, surgical correction can be performed to shorten the eyelids.